Internship Information

 • Students must complete at least 160 hours of internship work to receive course credit.

-• Students must have a designated Supervisor who can offer guidance and mentorship during their internship.
+• Students must have a designated Internship Supervisor who can offer guidance and mentorship during their work experience.

-• Internship work must rely on and strengthen public history skills.
+• Students may intern in a variety of fields.
+Their work duties must rely on and strengthen public history skills.

 Enrolling in HIST 5374: Public History Internship